Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-The solution of eqn.(49) determinines the frequency `$\omega$' of the ``shifted'' harmonic oscillator.
-To obtain the energy levels one substitutes $~\sigma~=~0$ and `$\omega$' as the solution of eqn.(49).
-This leads, after some simplification, to the following simple formula:
+where,~~~~~~~~~~~~~~ $h(\xi) = \xi^{3} + (7/2)\xi + (9/16\xi)$. \\ {\it Solution of the Gap Equation and Determination of the Energy Spectrum}\\ The solution of equation (49) determines the frequency $\omega$' of the "shifted" harmonic oscillator.
+To obtain the energy levels, one substitutes $~\sigma~=~0$ and $\omega$' as the solution of equation (49).
+This leads, after some simplification, to the following simple formula [82]:

-where `$\omega$' is obtained by solving eqn.(49) numerically.
-We compare the LO- result in NGAS [82] with earlier computations [103] over a wide range of values of `$g$' and $`n'$.
-It can be seen from this comparison [82] that the results obtained in the LO of NGAS are already quite accurate over the full range of the parameters, which demonstrates the generality of the method and uniformity of the approximation with increasing anharmonicity.
+where `$\omega$' is obtained by solving equation (49) \textit{numerically}.
+We compare the leading-order result in NGAS [82] with previous computations [103] over a wide range of values of $g$ and $n$.
+It is evident from this comparison [82] that the results obtained in the leading order of NGAS are already quite accurate over the full range of the parameters. \textit{This demonstrates the generality of the method and uniformity of the approximation with increasing anharmonicity. }

-We next turn our attention to a simple approach to the problem of the Anharmonic and the Double-Well Oscillators using the Infinite-Square-Well Approximation.
+As previously mentioned, a significant feature of NGAS is its flexibility in accommodating various choices for the input Hamiltonian, AH, to facilitate comparison and enhancement of the final results for the system-Hamiltonian.
+This feature will be demonstrated in the subsequent Section.